The Harassed Hero

 The Harassed Hero is a 1954 British second feature ('B') comedy film directed by Maurice Elvey and starring Guy Middleton, Joan Winmill Brown and Elwyn Brook-Jones.
 It was based on the 1954 novel of the same title by Ernest Dudley.

 Plot

-Wealthy hypochondriac bachelor Murray Selwyn has been ordered by his doctors to avoid stress, but finds himself face to face with a gang of counterfeiters.
+Wealthy hypochondriac (acute apprehension complex) bachelor Murray Selwyn has been ordered by his doctors to avoid stress, but finds himself face to face with a gang of counterfeiters.
 Murray has unwittingly come into possession of the printing plates the gang is after.
 His stress levels escalate further when Murray's nurse is kidnapped by the gang.